 Set up Start VM on Connect

 Start VM On Connect lets you reduce costs by enabling end users to turn on their session host virtual machines (VMs) only when they need them.
-You can them turn off VMs when they're not needed.
+You can then turn off VMs when they're not needed.

 You can configure Start VM on Connect for personal or pooled host pools using the Azure portal or PowerShell.
 Start VM on Connect is a host pool setting.